Characters from the show Santa Clarita Diet

 - Only Child Syndrome: Abby and Eric are both without siblings.

-- Sociopathic Hero: Downplayed, but the fact that her parents are now murders, and one of them is a cannibal, seems to have decreased her levels of empathy.
-As an example, it isn't Goran's gruesome death in season 2 that scares her but the fact that he had followed her home and could have done anything if Sheila hadn't been there.
+- Sociopathic Hero: Downplayed, but the fact that her parents are now murderers, and one of them is a cannibal, seems to have decreased her levels of empathy.
+As an example, it isn't Goran's gruesome death in Season 2 that scares her but the fact that he had followed her home and could have done anything if Sheila hadn't been there.
+She also, by her own admission, feels no remorse for physically assaulting a boy at her school because she felt that she "had to" and that he deserved it.

 Played by: Skyler Gisondo